‘I can’t breathe’ a rally cry anew for police protests in US

 The swift firing of the officers involved, the empathetic response from the Minneapolis mayor who also called for criminal charges, and the unusual public criticism of the officer’s actions from law enforcement nationwide have done nothing to quell the anger or calls for justice.

 That’s in part because killings continue to happen.
 Floyd’s death came after Ahmaud Arbery was shot to death in Georgia by a former district attorney investigator and his son, who were not arrested until after video emerged months later.
-And an EMT in Kentucky, Breonna Taylor, was killed in March when three officers entered her apartment by force to serve a search warrant in a narcotics investigation.
+An EMT in Kentucky, Breonna Taylor, was killed in March when three officers entered her apartment by force to serve a search warrant in a narcotics investigation.

 “This has been going on for way too many years, and it is time for a change,” said Erika Atson, protesting in Minneapolis Thursday.
 “Because we are tired.”